 PMH Installations and IKEA: Are you thinking about having a kitchen fitted by IKEA?
 Then you need to read this: PMH Installations and IKEA

-I stumbled across a facebook page https://www.facebook.com/IKEAUK/posts/1079646865406273 (by chance when I googled contact details for PMH Installations and was so horrified by what I saw that I printed both posts off and went to IKEA Wembley along with the printouts to cancel my order.
-However, Georgiana, the kitchen installations manager contacted the MD of PMH who said it was total rubbish and produced statements supposedly from the two previous posters so we agreed to proceed with our order.
+I stumbled across a facebook page https://www.facebook.com/IKEAUK/posts/1079646865406273 (by chance when I googled contact details for PMH Installations.
+I was so horrified by what I saw that I printed both posts off and went to IKEA Wembley.
+Taking my order paperwork to cancel everything.
+However, Georgiana, the kitchen installations manager contacted the MD of PMH.
+He said it was total rubbish and produced statements supposedly from the two previous posters.
+Reluctantly we agreed to proceed with our order.